estcarisimo/state-owned-ases/README.md

 ## (Optional) setup for running these examples

-We highly recommend that you to use a Python virtual environment to run these examples.
+We highly recommend you to use a Python virtual environment to run these examples.
 In this repository, we also include a ```requirements.txt``` to install all python packages needed to run the examples.

 To install this virtual environment, you have to run the following commands